ashkan-software/clearShallowAtEase/README.md

-# [Code] Failout: Achieving Failure-Resilient Inference in Distributed Neural Networks
+# [Code] ResiliNet: Failure-Resilient Inference in Distributed Neural Networks

-This repository is for the code related to the paper *Failout: Achieving Failure-Resilient Inference in Distributed Neural Networks*.
+This repository is for the code related to the paper *ResiliNet: Failure-Resilient Inference in Distributed Neural Networks*.

-## What is Failout?
+## What is ResiliNet?

-When a neural network is partitioned and distributed across physical nodes, failure of physical nodes causes the failure of the neural units that are placed on those nodes, which results in a significant performance drop.
-We introduce ResiliNet, a scheme for making inference in distributed neural networks resilient to physical node failures.
-ResiliNet combines two concepts to provide resiliency: skip connection in residual neural networks, and a novel technique called failout.
+Federated Learning aims to train distributed deep models without sharing the raw data with the centralized server.
+Similarly, in Split Learning, by partitioning a neural network and distributing it across several physical nodes, activations and gradients are exchanged between physical nodes, rather than raw data.
+Nevertheless, when a neural network is partitioned and distributed among physical nodes, failure of physical nodes causes the failure of the neural units that are placed on those nodes, which results in a significant performance drop.

+ResiliNet is a scheme for making inference in distributed neural networks resilient to physical node failures.
+ResiliNet combines two concepts to provide resiliency: skip hyperconnection, a concept for skipping nodes in distributed neural networks similar to skip connection in resnets, and a novel technique called failout.
 Failout simulates physical node failure conditions during training using dropout, and is specifically designed to improve the resiliency of distributed neural networks.

 ## How to run